-- 1. Start the launch wizard: - a.
-From the AWS Management Console, click Sign in to the AWS Console and log in with the email address and password you used when signing up for Amazon EC2.
+1. Sign in to the AWS Management Console and open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

+Use the email address and password you used when signing up for Amazon EC2.

-From the Amazon EC2 Console Dashboard, click Launch Instance to start the Request Instances Wizard.
+2. From the Amazon EC2 console dashboard, click Launch Instance.